open-telemetry/opentelemetry-java/CONTRIBUTING.md

 useful signal for maintainers and is a requirement if you are interested in joining the project in an official capacity.

+This repository sits at the base of a large ecosystem: widely deployed, a target for attackers, and sensitive to performance regressions.
+Expect a high level of scrutiny on API surface, security, performance, and maintainability, including on small changes.
+This reflects the project's position, not distrust of contributors.
+Back-and-forth during review is normal.

 ### Draft PRs

 Draft PRs are welcome, especially when exploring new ideas or experimenting with a hypothesis.